 Please provide a list of all supporting documents, materials and evidence which you wish to to rely on in support of your review.
-You can attach these documents electronically later in the dintend Please refer to attached List of Appeal Documents Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
+You can attach these documents electronically later in the intend Please refer to attached List of Appeal Documents Application Details Please provide the application reference no. given to you by your planning authority for your previous application.
 19/04799/FUL What date was the application submitted to the planning authority?
 07/10/2019 What date was the decision issued by the planning authority?
-06/12/2019 The Local Review Body will decide on the procedure to be used to determine your review and may at any time during the review process require that further information or representations be made to enable them to determine the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject of the review case.
-Can this review continue to a conclusion, in your opinion, based on a review of the relevant information provided by yourself and other parties only, without any further procedures?
-For example, written submission, hearing session, site inspection.
-Yes No Please indicate what procedure (or combination of procedures) you think is most appropriate for the handling of your review.
-You may select more than one option if you wish the review to be a combination of procedures.
-Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
-(Max 500 characters) Site inspection recommended to view the alleged unlawful decking area and to view it in the context of the surrounding residential properties In the event that the Local Review Body appointed to consider your application decides to instant the site be clearly seen from a road or public land?
+06/12/2019 Review Procedure The Local Review Body will decide on the procedure to be used to determine your review ar process require that further information or representations be made to enable them to determ required by one or a combination of procedures, such as: written submissions; the holding or inspecting the land which is the subject of the review case.
+Can this review continue to a conclusion, in your opinion, based on a review of the relevant is parties only, without any further procedures?
+For example, written submission, hearing sets □ Yes ⊠ No Please indicate what procedure (or combination of procedures) you think is most appropriate select more than one option if you wish the review to be a combination of procedures. nine the review.
+Further f one or more hearing se nformation provided by sion, site inspection. information n essions and/o yourself and o other Please select a further procedure By means of inspection of the land to which the review relates Please explain in detail in your own words why this further procedure is required and the matters set out in your statement of appeal it will deal with?
+(Max 500 characters) Site inspection recommended to view the alleged unlawful decking area and to view it in the properties ne context of the surrour nding resident tial In the event that the Local Review Body appointed to consider your application decides to in Can the site be clearly seen from a road or public land?
 Is it possible for the site to be accessed safely and without barriers to entry?
-X inion: Yes)
+X pinion: Yes □ No Yes □ No